PistonsofDoom/OCTMM/docs/src/networks/guides/using-shared.md

 -- (220.0 ..
 Sine) * 1.0
 ```

-It is important to note that shared networks should be created separately from where they are used, as the ability to `set` and `read` the shared is lost if created inline.
+It is important to note that shared networks should be created separately from where they are used, as the ability to `set` and `read` the shared is lost when used with a network.

 ```lua
 -- INVALID SHARED USAGE